 How far can I walk my puppy?

 A slow 20-minute “stroll” once or twice a day is a good rule of thumb for most puppies.
-Read on for my longer answer.
+Read on for my longer answer on puppy exercise!

 There’s a lot of fear right now about walking a puppy or young dog too far and potentially damaging the pup’s developing joints.
 While it’s good to be cautious, this is too often taken to the extreme.

-Before you read on, you should know that I have been a professional dog runner since 2008 and I train for ultra marathons.
-My general approach to dog training is a tired dog is a good dog.
+Before you read on, you should know that I was a professional dog runner for 8 years and now I train for ultra marathons with my dog.
+My general approach to dog training and puppy exercise is a tired dog is a good dog.

 I lean towards exercising all dogs (including puppies and seniors) as much as I can within reason.
 I tend to exercise dogs in general more than the average person would be comfortable doing.

-How far can a puppy walk at 8 weeks?
-10 weeks?
-16 weeks?
+How long and how far can a puppy walk at:

 It’s good to be cautious when walking a puppy, but don’t be afraid to walk your puppy!